barisgirismen/firefox-better-history-ng/README.md

 For now, there is no public AMO link.
 I’m planning to add some fixes and polishing in the next few days and then publish the extension.

-There is currently a signed XPI under releases, in case anyone is anxious to get this extension back ;)
+There is currently a signed XPI under releases: [v1.0.1 NG](https://github.com/Christoph-Wagner/firefox-better-history-ng/releases/tag/v1.0.1-alpha1), in case anyone is anxious to get this extension back ;)

 ## Roadmap